Looking at the Different Leadership Styles: Direct, Spirited, Considerate, Systematic - HRDQ

 Considerate: Team harmony is vital, and a considerate leader has the ability and empathy to accommodate everyone.
 However, this could cause issues when one person pushes for a special interest and the considerate leader easily caves.

-Systematic: Accuracy and objectivity at work are important, and they are strengths of a systematic leader.
+Systematic: Accuracy and objectivity at work are essential, and they are strengths of a systematic leader.
 Their analytical style can be a valuable asset.
-However, when time pressures build their thoroughness may slow down projects.
+However, when time pressures build, their thoroughness may slow down projects.

 Understanding Leadership

 Different people have different ways of influencing others.
 One leader may appeal to team members’ competitive drive.
 Another may rally the troops around a cause.
 Another may guide team members according to carefully laid plans.
-What’s My Leadership Style? reveals a manager's preferred way of influencing and leading others.
+What’s My Leadership Style reveals a leader's preferred way of influencing and leading others.

 Further Your Leadership Knowledge